 Value Stream Coordination

-Value Stream Coordination provides guidance for managing dependencies across value streams in a portfolio.
+Value Stream Coordination provides guidance to manage dependencies and exploit the opportunities in a portfolio.

 Value Streams represent the series of steps that an organization uses to build Solutions that provide a continuous flow of value to a customer.
-SAFe Value Streams are used to define and realize Portfolio business objectives and organize Agile Release Trains (ARTs) to deliver value more rapidly.
+A SAFe portfolio consists of a set of development value streams, each of which builds and supports one or more solutions.

 The Vision is a description of the future state of the Solution under development.
-It reflects customer and stakeholder needs, as well as the features and capabilities proposed to meet those needs.
+It reflects Customer and stakeholder needs, as well as the Feature and Capabilities, proposed to meet those needs.

 Weighted Shortest Job First (WSJF)

-Weighted Shortest Job First (WSJF) is a prioritization model used to sequence “jobs” (e.g., Features, Capabilities, and Epics) to produce maximum economic benefit.
-In SAFe, WSJF is estimated as the cost of delay divided by job size.
+Weighted Shortest Job First (WSJF) is a prioritization model used to sequence jobs (eg., Features, Capabilities, and Epics) to produce maximum economic benefit.
+In SAFe, WSJF is estimated as the Cost of Delay (CoD) divided by job size.